Al Shabaab Governance – peer-reviewed paper published

 It follows me as I travel through Northern Afghanistan speaking with farmers about climate change and what can be done to adapt to it/mitigate its effects.

-Barmak is a great filmmaker; he shot this on a new iPhone and barely intervened in my natural activities, managing to catch everything on the fly.
-We’d like to make a full length movie on climate change in Afghanistan…
+Barmak is a talented and versatile filmmaker; he shot this on a new iPhone and barely intervened in my activities (except by fixing and removing lapel mics and occasionally asking me to repeat a movement or introduction).
+He managed to catch most of his footage on the fly.
+We’d like to make a full length movie on climate change in Afghanistan.
+Any producer interested can get in touch with him (or me).

 YouTube player